Torii

-A torii (鳥居) is a traditional Japanese gate most commonly found at the entrance of or within a Shinto shrine, where it symbolically marks the transition from the mundane to the sacred, and a spot where kami are welcomed and thought to travel through.
+A torii (鳥居) is a traditional Japanese gate most commonly found at the entrance of, or within, a Shinto shrine, where it symbolically marks the transition from the mundane to the sacred, and a spot where kami are welcomed and thought to travel through.

-The presence of a torii at the entrance is usually the simplest way to identify Shinto shrines, and a small torii icon represents them on Japanese road maps and on Google Maps.
+The presence of a torii at the entrance is usually the simplest way to identify a Shinto shrine, and a small torii-shaped icon is used to represent shrines on Japanese maps.

 The first appearance of torii gates in Japan can be reliably pinpointed to at least the mid-Heian period; they are mentioned in a text written in 922.
 The oldest extant stone torii was built in the 12th century and belongs to a Hachiman shrine in Yamagata Prefecture.
 The oldest extant wooden torii is a ryōbu torii at Kubō Hachiman Shrine in Yamanashi Prefecture built in 1535.

 Torii gates were traditionally made from wood or stone, but today they can be also made of reinforced concrete, stainless steel and other materials.
 They are usually either unpainted or painted vermilion with a black upper lintel.
 Shrines of Inari, the kami of fertility and industry, typically have many torii because those who have been successful in business often donate torii in gratitude.
 Fushimi Inari-taisha in Kyoto has thousands of such torii, each bearing the donor's name.

 Uses

 The function of a torii is to mark the entrance to a sacred space.
-For this reason, the road leading to a Shinto shrine (sandō) is almost always straddled by one or more torii, which are therefore the easiest way to distinguish a shrine from a Buddhist temple.
+For this reason, the road leading to a Shinto shrine (sandō) is almost always straddled by one or more torii, which is one aspect that could help distinguish a Shinto shrine from a Buddhist temple.
 If the sandō passes under multiple torii, the outer of them is called ichi no torii (一の鳥居).
 The following ones, closer to the shrine, are usually called, in order, ni no torii (二の鳥居) and san no torii (三の鳥居).
 Other torii can be found farther into the shrine to represent increasing levels of holiness as one nears the inner sanctuary (honden), core of the shrine.
 Also, because of the strong relationship between Shinto shrines and the Japanese Imperial family, a torii stands also in front of the tomb of each Emperor.